erikeldridge/intellijtipbot/README.md

 Open an issue

-# Running your own tip bot
+# Maintaining and repurposing tip bot

 ## Set up